Christopher-Quattrocchi/research-and-planning/README.md

 --------------------------------------------------------
 4/29
 Building react front end.
 Adding massive number of front end files.
 Will try to get things somewhat set up and do testing, there will be a ton of issues making things play nice together.
+Okay, front end progressing but is effectively tied to nothing.
+I will have to fiddle and connect things after